 Finally, the Moutere Pinot Noir 2008.
 On opening, there was a flurry of brilliant red cherries, freshly-milled black pepper and bitter herbs – it was all a bit intense.
 But the next day, it had softened considerably and showed the beginnings of a velvety future.
 Like the Chardonnay, we probably should’ve waited ’til we got home to buy this wine so we could keep it for a while.
 And you know, reader, I might just do that.

-3 Responses to “So Long, NZ Sauvignon”
+3 thoughts on “So Long, NZ Sauvignon”

 Glad you had a nice visit to some of NZ’s wine regions – we are certainly more than average Sauv Blanc and Pinot Noirs.
 You picked 1 of the top ones in Neudorf, and I am sorry you had such a mixed reception visit to Waiheke.
 Come back again some time – don’t miss Central Otago Pinots and glorious whites, and wonderful wines from Waipara – really coming in to its own with riesling, Pinot Gris and – increasingly Pinot Noir…. see you again..